-Pokémon X & Pokémon Y are set in a new region called Kalos (see map to the right).
+Pokémon X & Pokémon Y are set in a new region called Kalos (see map to the left).
 It is based on the northern half of France.
 The large city is Lumiose City and is based on Paris (in fact, it matches up exactly to Paris' location in France!).

 It includes a large tower not unlike the famous Eiffel Tower.
 The tower has a gym logo outside, implying it is Lumiose City's gym.